xenserver/packer-plugin-xenserver/docs/builders/iso/xenserver-iso.html.markdown

   the machine once all the provisioning is done.
 If this is omitted, packer will shut down the VM gracefully through the Xen api's vm shutdown command.
-Unless you have special requirements this should typically be left to its default. the machine once all the provisioning is done.
-By default this is an empty string, which tells Packer to just forcefully shut down the machine.
+Unless you have special requirements this should typically be left to its default.

 * `shutdown_timeout` (string) - The amount of time to wait after executing the `shutdown_command` for the virtual machine to actually shut down.